Meet the Farmers

 Ross was born to Lowell and Ruth Carnahan on April 15, 1943.
 He attended Fritchton School, where he graduated as Salutatorian in April of 1961.
 He studied at the Purdue Ag Winter Short Course in 1962.

 Ross married Jane Combs in 1964, and their son Dirk was born in April 1965 followed by daughter Kris in 1967.
 They built a new home for their family in 1970.
 Dirk is an attorney in Vincennes and Kris has an insurance business.
 After his divorce, Ross married Doreen Grigsby Edwards, who shared his love of horses.
 She expanded Ross’ world, and they owned a vacation home in Carefree, Arizona.
 Later, they moved their winter home from Arizona to Winter Haven, Florida.
 She tragically and suddenly passed away in December 2008.
 Ross is now married to another delightful horse lover, Rhoda (nee Hall).
 They live in a modernized and enlarged version of Lowell and Ruth’s house here on the farm.
-Ross has 5 grandchildren, and one of them, Brandon Knight, works at the farm and is an ag student at nearby Vincennes University.
-Brandon’s sister Megan is married and living in Kentucky.
-Grandson Payton Carnahan attends Vincennes Rivet HS, and Granddaughter Hope Kelly is a student at South Knox.
-Hope’s sister Haley is a student at Vincennes University.
+Ross has 5 grandchildren, and one of them, Brandon Knight, works at the farm.
+Brandon’s sister is Megan.
+Grandson Payton Carnahan is now married to Joyce, and he is furthering his education in law school.
+Granddaughter Hope Kelly is a nursing student at Vincennes University.
+Hope’s sister Haley lives in Indianapolis.

 Ross is a mechanical expert; when we have something that we can’t figure out how to make it work, we call on him to show us how to fix it.
 He has always been the expert equipment operator, being known for the quality and quantity of his work.
 He takes charge for the decisions about what corn hybrids to select, and he still operates the tractor during corn planting.
 He has adapted to the new technology of AutoGuidance in the tractor; the GPS-guided tractor now makes only slightly straighter rows than Ross did with his own hand.
 He drives the red combine during harvest, and he knows how to adjust it property to get maximum quality through it.
 It goes without saying that Case-IH is his favorite farm equipment.
 He is responsible for all the marketing of the grain, and he maintains a close relationship with those folks that purchase our grain.
 He is the ‘field general’ during harvest, directing all the folks in the proper places and times.